Skip to content

 What barcode format should inventory labels use?

-Code 128 is the best default for internal SKU and location labels.
+Code 39 and Code 128 both work well for internal SKU and location labels.
+Code 39 is simpler to print and universally scannable; Code 128 fits longer codes on smaller labels.
 QR works well for asset tags or labels that should open a record on a phone.
 Data Matrix is better for very small labels or harsh environments.

 Should I label bins or products first?